The “Roach Coach” of the 1950s Charges High Prices for Authentic Fare

 Food trucks allow chefs and restaurateurs to test a concept or expand reach with limited capital investment.
 In fact, more traditional operators are using food trucks to reach consumers that haven’t visited their brick and mortar locations.
 They can operate with lower labor costs because only a few staff fit on the truck, and handle both front and back-of-house responsibilities.
 Another benefit of food trucks is their mobility to cater or serve food during private events.

-Noteable Food Trucks
+Notable Food Trucks

 Through our field work this summer, we identified a number of notable food trucks.
 As noted earlier, the food trucks of 2020s are not your grandparent’s construction site foil wrapped burger and hot dog menu.